What is music therapy?

 – Trauma triggers.

-A therapist will help you learn some basic skills for playing an instrument if you do not
+A therapist will help you learn basic instrument skills if you do not

 already play one.
 Once they have identified your goals, they will help you create an experience

-tailored specifically to you.
-Doing so, they will consider:
+tailored to you.
+Doing so, they will consider the following:

 – Your age and developmental level.